Joseph Hamilton Daveiss

-Major Joseph Hamilton Daveiss (/ˈdeɪvᵻs/; March 4, 1774 – November 7, 1811), a Virginia-born lawyer, received a mortal wound while commanding the Dragoons of the Kentucky Militia at the Battle of Tippecanoe.
-Five years earlier, Daviess had tried to warn President Thomas Jefferson about Aaron Burr's plans to provoke rebellion in Spanish-held territories southwest of his Kentucky district.
-Several places in the United States are named for Daveiss, but though he spelled his name "Daveiss", these places all have the spelling "Daviess".
+Joseph Hamilton Daveiss (/ˈdeɪvᵻs/; March 1774 – November 7, 1811), a Virginia-born lawyer, received a mortal wound while commanding the Dragoons of the Kentucky Militia at the Battle of Tippecanoe.
+Five years earlier, Daveiss had tried to warn President Thomas Jefferson about the Burr conspiracy, a plan by Aaron Burr to provoke rebellion in Spanish-held territories southwest of his Kentucky district.

 Early and family life

-Daveiss was born on March 4, 1774, in Bedford County, Virginia.
+Joseph Hamilton Daveiss was born on March 1 (or 4), 1774, in Bedford County, Virginia, to Jean/Joan (née Hamilton) and Joseph Daveiss.
 He moved at a young age with his parents to Kentucky, first to Lincoln County.
 The family eventually settled near Danville in Boyle County.
-He studied classics at a private academy in Harrodsburg, then read law.
-In 1793, he volunteered in a military campaign against Native Americans.
-He married Chief Justice John Marshall's sister Nancy, and returned to Kentucky.
+He studied classics at a private academy in Harrodsburg with Jesse Bledsoe, Felix Grundy, Archibald Cameron and John Pope.
+He then studied with Dr. Culbertson.
+In 1793, he volunteered in a six-month military campaign against Native Americans following a call for volunteers by John Adair.
+At the end of the campaign, he received an officer's commission and declined commission in the regular army to study law.
+He studied law under George Nicholas.
+While studying law, he became associated with Pope, Bledsoe, John Rowan, Thomas Dye Owings, Isham Talbot and John Stewart.

 Legal career

-Admitted to the Kentucky bar in 1795, Daviess settled in Danville but also practiced in nearby locations.
+Admitted to the Kentucky bar in 1795, Daveiss settled in Danville but also practiced in nearby locations.
 He became known for his eccentricities, not accompanying other lawyers "riding the circuit" but riding through the backcountry alone, and often appeared in court dressed as a backwoodsman.
-He also aligned with the Federalist political party, although the Democratic Republicans were more popular in the state.
-Like many Kentucky lawyers, Daviess owned enslaved people, seven in the 1810 census.
+He was known to use sarcasm in court and referring to judges with names like "Your Solemnity", "Your Asininity", "Your Pomposity" and "Your Stupidity".
+He was aligned with the Federalist political party.
+Like many Kentucky lawyers, Daveiss owned enslaved people, seven in the 1810 census.

-In 1799, Daviess assisted John Rowan as his second in a duel, in which Rowan mortally wounded his antagonist, then fled, so Daviess also became a fugitive for a time.
-When Rowan turned himself into authorities, Daviess defended him at trial, and achieved an acquittal.
-Daviess became the first lawyer west of the Appalachian Mountains to argue a case before the United States Supreme Court.
+Daveiss assisted John Rowan as his second in a duel, in which Rowan mortally wounded his antagonist James Chambers, then fled, so Daveiss also became a fugitive for a time.
+When Rowan turned himself into authorities, Daveiss defended him at trial, and achieved an acquittal.
+Daveiss became the first lawyer west of the Appalachian Mountains to argue a case before the United States Supreme Court.